You’ve got leftover Brussel sprouts from dinner. Can your guinea pig help finish them?

 Urinary Problems

-By feeding guinea pigs Brussel sprouts in moderation, you will avoid urinary complications in your pet!
+By feeding Brussel sprouts in small portions, you’ll avoid urinary complications.

 Digestion Problems